-Greetings!
 This Environmental Science workshop will cover the Advanced Placement* course and recent changes in AP* including AP Classroom, the structure and grading of the examination, appropriate assignments, labs and texts, and the relationship of these materials to the preparation of students for college-level work.
 This course is designed to benefit both new and experienced AP* Environmental Science teachers.
 We will explore instructional strategies and assessments using a variety of texts.
 We will examine course syllabi, structure, and pacing.
 We will also break down the parts of the May exam and investigate instructional approaches for appropriate level vocabulary, logic, math skills and experimental design.
 We will discuss how to scaffold students’ development of expected science skills, helping prepare students for the tasks found on exams, and how to manage the workload of an AP* course.
 The recently expanded resources from the College Board will be explored, with ideas on how to make best use of them.
-Participants will engage in researching, crafting and sharing new course materials using a variety of distance-learning platforms that will support student learning in situations requiring electronic instruction.
+Participants will engage in researching, crafting, and sharing new course materials.
 We will share activities designed to cultivate the critical thinking skills necessary for student success in the AP* classroom and beyond.

 We will participate in mock scoring sessions of the exam using current rubrics.
 Teachers with experience in the AP* program will review a variety of approaches to course structure, and they will gain numerous teaching strategies to add to their toolboxes.
 New AP* teachers will learn about the course requirements as well as various curriculum strategies and teaching techniques that will assist them in offering students a successful AP* Environmental Science course.

-Labs: This integral part of the course will be covered in a variety of ways: activities that participants will do with a virtual lab partner and share their findings during the workshop; other labs will be experienced by viewing videos of labs and field trips created by experienced APES instructors; participants will share with each other applicable labs, and brainstorming and crafting labs and data sets that would work in remote learning situations.
+Labs: This integral part of the course will be covered in a variety of ways: activities that participants will do with lab partners and share their findings during the workshop; other labs will be experienced by viewing videos of labs and field trips created by experienced APES instructors; participants will share with each other applicable labs, and brainstorming and crafting labs and data sets that would work in their classroom situations.

 • To identify and apply the standards of the AP* Environmental Science Exam to classroom practices